Au Train Township, Michigan

 Au Train Township is a civil township of Alger County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 1,138.
+As of the 2020 census, its population was 1,019.

 History

 Forest Lake village was founded by the Cleveland Cliffs Company in 1890 and first called "Dixon".
 At Coalwood, a post office opened on September 21, 1906.
 On July 15, 1910, the Coalwood Post Office closed.
 The Dixon post office was established in May 1915 and was renamed to and possibly moved to Forest Lake in November 1921.
 The Forest Lake Post Office was discontinued in 1984.